Looking for drive-in movie tips? My family loves movies almost as much as we love to travel, and we go to the drive-in at least once every summer.

-Think Spring or August
+Consider spring or August

-Drive-in movies don't start until dark, which can be 10 PM in late June.
+Drive-in movies don't start until dark, which can be 10 PM in June.
 That's late for our family, and it's hard to enjoy both movies if we're all fighting sleep an hour into the first one.

 Pack jumper cables

 We once went home after the first feature because we played the sound through our car radio and the battery died.
-We happened to be parked next to a fire fighter who got us started again fast, but it was an annoying problem and it kind of ruined the night.
+We happened to be parked next to a firefighter who got us started again fast, but it was an annoying problem, and it kind of ruined the night.